Click here to play music

 "Now what would we do with a rabbit?" he wondered.

-"I would keep her as a pet," Christine replied.
+"I would keep her as a pet," Shannon replied.

 "You can't keep a rabbit as a pet," my husband concluded.